onflow/flow/docs/content/kitty-items/next-steps.md

 ## Improve your Kitty Items project

-Below is a list of features and updates you could make to your NFT markerplace.
+Below is a list of features and updates you could make to your NFT marketplace.

 ### Adjust rarity